fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 11 - Create a session for the game

 Get back to the manager console ('scoreboard/index.html'), and follow the steps below to create a gaming session.
+At this moment it would be interesting to have the Game and Scoreboard windows opened side by side.

 1. Reload the Scoreboard console, and login again.
 This is just to guarantee that your token will be refreshed.
 2. On the field `Session Name` input **TEST**
 3. On the section `Game Type`, select **Multiple trials**
 4. Click on the button **Start game**
 5. If the page updates with a table containing a header with the words `Nickname`, `Score`, `Shots`, `Level`, `Lives`, then we are good.
 6. Get back to the game tab (or open another one).
 For a better experience, leave the windows opened side by side.
 This time, if everything went well, you will see a button labeled **JOIN session**.
-Click on it
+Click on it.

 If you are able to play, **you have fixed it!**